ErinMorelli/em-beer-manager/README.txt

 == Frequently Asked Questions ==

+= Nothing is working or there are errors after upgrading to version 1.7.0 = EM Beer Manager updated the beer database structure in v1.7.0 and should automatically make any necessary changes.
+However in the case that the automatic update does not work, you will need to uninstall EM Beer Manager and install the latest v1.7.x or higher release to maintain functionality.
+You will not lose any of your Beer or Styles data when uninstalling the older version.

 = How do I display an image of my beer next to its name and description? =